 - Hot flashes

 Some of these symptoms, such as hair loss and fatigue, can also be caused by other health conditions (7).
 If you are experiencing any of these symptoms, it is important to see a doctor and get your testosterone levels checked and to rule out other causes.

 What Are The Symptoms Of High Testosterone Levels?

-A woman’s estrogen levels drop during menopause, which can in turn cause an increase in testosterone levels.
+A woman’s estrogen levels drop during menopause, which can in turn cause a relative increase in testosterone levels.
 This can lead to a number of symptoms, including (11):